Vurv78/rglua/README.md

 ```

 ## Building
-Make sure you build to 32 bit if you want to use the module with srcds / on a local server.
+After [installing rust, ](https://www.rust-lang.org/tools/install) just run  ``cargo build --release``.

+If you are building to 32 bit for srcds or non x64 garrysmod, first do:
+``rustup target add i686-pc-windows-msvc`` in order to make rust download any 32 bit libraries needed to compile this.

+And finally run:
 ``cargo build --release --target=i686-pc-windows-msvc``

 Also do this if you have never compiled to 32 bit, to get rustup to install 32 bit versions of everything you need
 ``rustup target add i686-pc-windows-msvc``

 ## Notes